lachieggg/SecureJournal/README.md

 `python script.py mySecureJournal`

-Then follow the prompts.
 Your journal will be safely encrypted.
 When you are ready to journal again, run:

 `python script.py mySecureJournal`